helico-kalki/Kalki/README.md

 To start, just open the gui.py file.

+Some text in the GUI is written with the non-standard font Lexend Deca: https://fonts.google.com/specimen/Lexend+Deca

 ## Further Ambition
 The Selection tool is very limited, it's only possible to move the Selection and to only draw in the Selection.
 Moving a Circular Selection will turn it into a Rectangular Selection.
 The Color Bucket and the Gradient tool are of course meant to fill the selection, not simply the canvas.
 Also, in the colored_textures folder there's a texture for Magic Selection - just if someone wants to code it...